William Pullum

 William Albert Pullum (8 April 1887 – 29 August 1960) was an English physical culturist, strongman and weightlifter.
 His interest in weight conditioning stemmed from a childhood illness.
-Yet, he matured into an icon in the physical culture world.
+However, he matured into an icon in the physical culture world.

 Early life

 Pullum was born on 8 April 1887 Camberwell.
 In 1904, at age 12, he suffered from pulmonary tuberculosis and was treated and operated on unsuccessfully at two London hospitals.
 He then turned to exercise for help.
 Years later, he claimed, "I cured myself of the disease through physical culture methods."
 At age 17, Pullum saw a stage production by the unparalleled Saxon Trio at the Camberwell Palace of Varieties, and this initiated his desire to become more fit and powerful through a lifetime commitment to weight-training.

 At the conclusion of the Saxon Trio display, a strength competition was held for local strongmen.
 The winner of this event, William (Bill) Slade, was destined to play a far-reaching role in young W. A. Pullum's health and future.

 Pullum in need of local lodging after his parents moved to London, and he wanted to complete his apprenticeship with a local picture frame manufacturer.
 He found lodgings with the neighboring Slade family, of six brothers, three of whom made a livelihood by competing in strongman competitions.